 How to Fact-Check Breaking News Claims Under Time Pressure

-Breaking news claims can't wait for a full fact-checking cycle.
-Multi-model AI claim verification gives journalists a fast consensus signal before publication.
+Breaking news claims and AI-generated breaking news summaries can't wait for a full fact-checking cycle.
+A fast checklist and multi-model consensus signal for verifying either before publication.

 Who this is for